-Consumer ElectronicsElectronic devices such as mobile phones and televisions.Goods that last more than five years including vehicles, home appliances, furniture, fixtures, tools, books, sports equipment, jewelry and toys.Clothing, footwear and accessories are typically viewed as longer lasting than fast moving consumer goods but are purchased more frequently than consumer durables.
+Consumer ElectronicsElectronic devices such as mobile phones and televisions.Goods that last more than five years including vehicles, home appliances, furniture, fixtures, tools, books, sports equipment, jewelry and toys.fast moving consumer goods but are purchased more frequently than consumer durables.

 MediaMedia such as video games, magazines, movies and music.
-These are often digital products.Products the serve highly specific customer needs such as hardware and hobby supplies.
+These are often digital products.customer needs such as hardware and hobby supplies.

 Luxury GoodsProducts and services that are unusually expensive and perceived as high quality or status symbols.
 These may be sold on a convenience basis in department stores and airports whereby many brands may be available in one spot.
 Luxury goods are also sold from large flagship locations and smaller shops strategically located in expensive areas with high foot traffic.

 ServicesServices are goods that offer mostly intangible value.
 Examples of consumer services include entertainment, travel, restaurants, transportation, financial services, health & fitness and childcare.

 Product ClassificationsAcademics classify consumer products according to four types of shopping habits.
 This classification is not typically used in a business context with the categories above being more common.

 A product that consumers buy often and quickly with little effort.
 This roughly corresponds to fast moving consumer goods.